Theory of coupled neuronal-synaptic dynamics: Fixed points

-For a given value of $g$, there is an onset of fixed points at a critical value of $k$ (Fig.~\ref{fig:fixed_points}C).
-The transition to fixed points is second-order (continuous) for $g > g^*$ and first-order (discontinuous) for $g < g^*$ where $g^* \approx 0.76$, in analogy with the first-order dynamic phase transition for ${g < 1}$ described in Sec.~\ref{subsec:glessone}.
-When the onset of fixed points is discontinuous, there are two solutions of the fixed-point mean-field theory, one with small variance and one with large variance.
-Large-variance fixed points are exponentially dominant.
-In Fig.~\ref{fig:fixed_points}D, we plot the log-number of fixed points per neuron throughout the $(g, k)$ plane.
-The joint Jacobian spectrum measured through a simulation that has settled to a fixed point is an agreement with the random matrix analysis (Fig.~\ref{fig:fixed_points}E).
+The structure the solutions is as follows.
+For each $g$, there is an onset of fixed points at a critical $k$ [Fig.~\ref{fig:fixed-points}(c)].
+The log-number grows monotonically with $k$ and saturates at ${\log_2 2^N / N = 1}$.
+The onset of fixed points is discontinuous for ${g < 0.76}$, in which case there are two solutions of the fixed-point mean-field theory for a given $(g, k)$: one with large $s$ and $C(0)$, the other with small $s$ and $C(0)$.
+The former are exponentially dominant.
+In Fig.~\ref{fig:fixed-points}(d), we display the log-number of fixed points per neuron as a heatmap in $(g, k)$ parameter space.

+We now study the spectra of fluctuations around fixed points.
+We used the analytical form of the distribution over $x$ from the mean-field analysis to evaluate $\tavg{\cdot}_x$ in Eq.~\ref{eq:boundaryformula}, yielding a prediction for the Jacobian spectrum at fixed-points.
+We also allowed many simulations of chaotic networks to settle to fixed points, then measured their Jacobian spectra.
+We find that the simulation fixed points are indeed marginal, with spectra described accurately by the theoretical prediction [Fig.~\ref{fig:fixed-points}(e)].